Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 -- main row has all the fields, including id2

-declare main_row cursor for select * from big where id = id_;
+cursor main_row for select * from big where id = id_;

 fetch main_row;